theZhuLab/zhu_lab_website/_members/Hyun-Kyu-Choi.md

   twitter: nan
 ---

 Dr. Choi is interested in the biophysics behind activation of immunoreceptors, notably T-cell receptor (TCR), B-cell receptor (BCR), and CD40.
+He currently holds an assistant professor position in Yonsei University.